ElTheLedge/ValheimMods/Use Equipment in Water/README.md

 ﻿# Use Equipment in Water for Valheim
-This Bepinex mod allows you to use all of your equipment and tools while swimming in the water.
+This Bepinex mod allows you to use all of your equipment and tools while swimming in water.

 ## Installation (automatic)
 1. Install this mod manager: [r2modman](https://valheim.thunderstore.io/package/ebkr/r2modman/)